gheorgheseptelici/Pessoa_Heteronyms_Scraped_Corpus/README.md

 | Title | The title of the poem    |
 | Poem | The processed scraped poem; may still contain irrelevant information       |

-This repository contains the Jupyer Notebook that details all the scraping and processing steps that were performed along with the above-mentioned exported .csv file.
+This repository contains the Jupyter Notebook that details all the scraping and processing steps that were performed along with the above-mentioned exported .csv file.

 ## Licensing:
 Before performing any scraping I searched for the "Terms and Conditions" document on Casa Fernando Pessoa's website but I could not find such a document, neither any information on how the poems published on their website could be used.
 I did send them an email requesting access to the poems that I wanted to scrape, and I hope to receive an answer soon.
 I went ahead with the scraping task, but I will take this project down in case complaints will arise.
 This project is done purely out of a fascination with Pessoa's literary universe and is not intended to be used for any commercial purposes.
 I do not derive any rights from the work included in this repository, besides the scraping and cleaning operations that I performed.